wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-install-update-1.md

 > [AZURE.IMPORTANT]

 > -  You may not see Update 1.2 immediately because we do a phased rollout of the updates.
 Scan for updates in a few days again as this Update will become available soon.
 > - This update includes a set of manual and automatic pre-checks to determine the device health in terms of hardware state and network connectivity.
-These pre-checks are performed only if you apply the updates from the Azure portal.
+These pre-checks are performed only if you apply the updates from the Azure <!-- deleted by customization Management Portal --><!-- keep by customization: begin --> portal <!-- keep by customization: end -->.
 > - We recommend that you install the software and driver updates via the Azure Management portal.
 You should only go to the Windows PowerShell interface of the device (to install updates) if the pre-update gateway check fails in the Portal.
 The updates may take 5-10 hours to install (including the Windows Updates).
 The maintenance mode updates must be installed via the Windows PowerShell interface of the device.
 As maintenance mode updates are disruptive updates, these will result in a down time for your device.

 ## Preparing for updates